NanoComp/meep/doc/docs/Subpixel_Smoothing.md

                      material=ring_resonator)]
 ```

 The plot of the resonant mode frequency with resolution is shown in the figure below.
-There are three items to note: (1) the non-smoothed and Gaussian-blurred structures are converging to the same frequency.
-This is expected because the smoothing radius of the Gaussian blur is going to zero as the resolution approaches infinity and thus it is converging to the same discontinuous structure.
-The Gaussian blur has made the convergence more regular compared with no smoothing.
-(2) The Sigmoid-smoothed structure with pixel-sized width (`dr=1/resolution`) is also converging to the same discontinuous structure but at a slower rate.
-(3) The Sigmoid-smoothed structure with constant width (`dr=0.05`) is converging to a different frequency than the other three structures because it is a different structure.
+There are two items to note: (1) three structures — non smoothed, Gaussian blurred, and Sigmoid smoothed with pixel-sized smoothing width (`dr=1/resolution`) — are converging to the same frequency.
+This is expected because the smoothing radius/width is going to zero as the resolution approaches infinity and thus the two smoothed structures are converging to the same discontinuous structure.
+The effect of the smoothing has been to make the convergence more regular compared with no smoothing.
+The Sigmoid-smoothed structure has the slowest convergence rate of the three.
+(2) The Sigmoid-smoothed structure with constant smoothing width (`dr=0.05`) is converging to a different frequency than the other three structures because it is a different structure.

 <center>
 ![](images/ring_matfunc_freq_vs_resolution.png)
 </center>

-Finally, it is worth mentioning that a Gaussian smoothing kernel (which provides only first-order accuracy) would probably be slower than doing the second-order accurate anisotropic smoothing using a [level set](https://en.wikipedia.org/wiki/Level_set) since the smoothing (via a Sigmoid function) and the normal vector can be computed analytically.
+Finally, it is worth mentioning that a Gaussian blur (which provides only first-order accuracy) would probably be slower than doing the second-order accurate anisotropic smoothing using a [level set](https://en.wikipedia.org/wiki/Level_set) since the smoothing (e.g., via a Sigmoid function) as well as the normal vector can be computed analytically.

 In the future, Meep may provide built-in interpolation methods for material functions (see [\#1199](https://github.com/NanoComp/meep/issues/1199)).